Honest Advice Over 35,000 installed solar panels Very Reasonable Prices

 https://www.energy.gov/save/homeowners?utm_medium=email&utm_source=govdelivery

-Over the last 7 months we installed solar systems at Linus Pauling School in Corvallis, 6 group homes for Chamberlin House in Albany, 240 kw for two Salem non profits, a 190 kw solar system on a school in Lake Oswego and a 320 kw solar tracker system for OSU to study what plants grow between rows of solar panels on farms.
+Over the last 2 years we have installed about 2,900 kw of solar with systems at Schools, 14 group homes, 240 kw for two Salem non profits, a 320 kw solar tracker system for OSU to study what plants grow between rows of solar panels on farms...

-I had a successfull trip to Nepal in October to help install a solar system for a school with no electricity with www.gridalternatives.org in October.
+I had a successful trip to Nepal in October 2022 to help install a solar system for a school with no electricity with www.gridalternatives.org in October and sponsored solar systems on 3 schools in Haiti.

 June 15, 2023.
 A little money goes a long way in Haiti to bring electicity to school that had none.
-Please consider giving to his Go Fund Me!!
+Please consider giving to this Go Fund Me!!

 https://www.gofundme.com/f/solar4haiti-transforming-lives-education

-Part of my profit from every job goes to Brighten Hait and adding solar to schools in Haiti which have no electricity.
+Part of my profit goes to Brighten Hait and adding solar to schools in Haiti which have no electricity.

 4/27/22